miriam-16/Polito/firstYear/secondSemester/PdS/OSInternal/Theory/1MemoryManagement.md

-# 1 - Memory management
+# 1 — Memory management

 ## Background
 Usually, a program is on disk as a binary executable file.
 When we have to run the program, it is transfered from disk to main memory, within a process, to be eligible for execution of the CPU.

 (As we know, CPU has direct access to main memory and registers, so it's very important to transfer the code from memory to more accessable point for the CPU)

 ## Problems related to management of memory
 In this phase, there are problems related to:
-- Space, how much data has to be transfered;
+- Space, how many data has to be transfered;
 - Speed of loading and storing data;
 - Dealing with a lot of processes, each of them with theri data and information that has to be managed indipendently.